Back Cover Blurbs Can Help Sell Books

 Writing the Back Cover Blurb: Tips and Tricks

-The Book Industry Study Group offers 51 major subjects for books.
+The Book Industry Study Group offers 51 significant subjects for books.
 The “Fiction” category alone is broken down into 140 sub-genres—that’s a lot of book categories!
 Try a web search for category codes appropriate to your book and then see what other publishers have done to appeal to your reader groups.
 Whether you choose to be inspired by them or to distance yourself from their copywriting techniques, you’ll find useful reference points and ideas worth considering.

 Here are a few more cover blurb tips: